- Another controversy.

 Hillsong rightly, publicly severed all connections with Mercy Ministries when it attempted to revive itself.
 Mercy Ministries in Australia closed down, then retreated back to the US and eventually rebranded to Mercy Multiplied.
 But the controversy continued,.

-During the 2008 Mercy Ministries media storm, Hillsong was again accused of promoting ‘ex-gay’ activities and these were denied once again by Pastor Brian Houston.
+During the 2008 Mercy Ministries scandal, Hillsong was again accused of promoting ‘ex-gay’ activities and these were denied once again by Pastor Brian Houston.
 But I knew differently.
 As I mentioned earlier, my autobiography had produced a steady stream of emails from LGBT people who’d either left or been thrown out of churches.
 A substantial amount were from Pentecostal churches and some from Hillsong.

 At this time the Hillsong congregation was around 12,000 people.
 There was no way Pastor Brian had control of what every individual, paid or volunteer, leader was doing or what they believed for that matter.
 I knew from the people I’d worked with and emails I’d received that some pastors, leaders and other individuals were referring people to ‘ex-gay’ organisations in Australia and overseas.
 It was time to let Brian know what was happening under his nose.